kevinlin/ai-sdlc-playbook/docs/slash-command/commands/mr-review.md

 Please follow these guidelines for the review:

 1. Code Quality & Standards:
-   - Follow language-specific best practices according to the Cursor rules
+   - Follow language-specific best practices according to the IDE rules
    - Ensure proper error handling and type safety where applicable
    - Check for code duplication and unnecessary complexity
    - Verify naming conventions and code formatting based on project standards